Dr John Dargavel

 He has forestry degrees from the Universities of Edinburgh and Melbourne.
 His doctorate from ANU presented a radical analysis of the development of the Tasmanian wood industries.
 He worked as a forester in government and industry for twenty years, and spent a year researching and teaching in the University of Georgia before moving to ANU in 1982.
 He has researched and taught in the areas of forest economics, planning, politics and history.

-His book on Australian forest history, Fashioning Australia's Forests (Oxford University Prss) was published in 1995 and his biography, The Zealous Conservator: a Life of Charles Lane Poole (University of Western Australia Press) was published in 2008.
-His most recent book on the history of forest science over the last three centuries was written with Elisabeth Johann, Science and Hope: a Forest History (White Horse Press) was published in 2013, followed by a German edition Die Geschichte der Forstwissenschaft – eine Geschichte der Hoffnung in 2018.
+His book with Elisabeth Johann on the history of forest science over the last three centuries, Science and Hope: a Forest History was published in 2013, followed by a German edition Die Geschichte der Forstwissenschaft – eine Geschichte der Hoffnung in 2018.

 Researcher's projects

-Restoring Forests in Times of Contagion
+John Evelyn, Restoring Forests in Times of Contagion

-I am working with others to collect papers that reflect on the history and policy of tree planting to restore Australian and New Zealand forests and landscapes.
+I worked with Ben Wilkie to collect papers that reflect on the history and policy of tree planting to restore Australian and New Zealand forests and landscapes.
 They will be published on-line in October 2020 to mark John Evelyn’s birth in 1620.
 The coincidences of Evelyn’s time and ours extend beyond the need for trees.
 Just as the Royal Society published John Evelyn’s Sylva or a Discourse on Forest Trees in 1664, England was hit by the Plague.
 Just as we were planning a conference forest restoration, we have been hit by COVID19.
 Just as Evelyn was appalled by waste and deforestation, so are we in many of our landscapes.
 Evelyn wrote Sylva as a textbook on restoring the English forests.
 We need to restore our Southern Hemisphere forests and landscapes in ways that consider our own history, environment, changing climate and ravaging bushfires.

 The lives of Australian foresters

 I investigated the lives of Australian foresters in a collaborative project in National Centre for Biography with the Australian Forest History Society and the Insitute of Foresters of Australia.
 An initial inventorywas prepared with 186 obituaries and 20 entries in the National Dictionary of Biography.
 It covers the period from 1900 to 2015.
+I wrote a biography of Australia's first Inspector-General of Forests, The Zealous Conservator: a Life of Charles Lane Poole in 2008.

 Publications